Hugh Pigot (Royal Navy officer, born 1769): Recovery and renaming

 Meanwhile, news of the fate of the Hermione reached Sir Hyde Parker when HMS Diligence captured a Spanish schooner.
 Parker wrote to the governor of La Guaira, demanding the return of the ship and the surrender of the mutineers.
 He also despatched HMS Magicienne under Captain Henry Ricketts to commence negotiations.
 He also set up a system of informers and posted rewards, which eventually led to the capture of 33 of the mutineers, some of whom were tried aboard HMS York.
 Of these, 24 were hanged and gibbetted, one was transported, and eight were acquitted or pardoned.
-To Parker's fury, Admiral Richard Rodney Bligh (only distantly related William Bligh of HMS Bounty) had issued pardons to several former members of the Hermiones crew, including Pigot's elderly servant and his twelve-year old son, on the grounds that they could not reasonably have been expected to resist armed mutineers.
+To Parker's fury, Admiral Richard Rodney Bligh (only distantly related to William Bligh of HMS Bounty) had issued pardons to several former members of the Hermiones crew, including Pigot's elderly servant and his twelve-year old son, on the grounds that they could not reasonably have been expected to resist armed mutineers.
 Parker forced Bligh to resign and return to Britain.
 The Hermione had meanwhile sat in Puerto Cabello until Captain Edward Hamilton, aboard HMS Surprise cut her out of the harbour on 25 October 1799.
 The Spanish lost 119 dead and 231 were taken prisoner, while another 15 jumped or fell overboard.
 Hamilton had 11 injured, four seriously, but none killed.

 Parker had the recaptured Hermione renamed HMS Retaliation, after which the Admiralty ordered her to be renamed HMS Retribution on 31 January 1800.